 Status: This project was launched in October 2012 with three developers.
-PG&E anticipates additional enhancements to be ongoing until the Customer Data Access project (see below) is fully implemented.

-Update: The success of the initial three developers led PG&E to publish an application in January 2013 to expand the third party requestor pool.
-To date, PG&E has received 50 plus applications with vendors ranging from a student implementing a social gaming app to more experienced companies performing analysis for business customers.
-PG&E selected eight vendors for the first round of expanded third parties, which was implemented by the end of August 2013.
+The success of the initial three developers led PG&E to publish an application in January 2013 to expand the third party requestor pool.
+PG&E selected eight vendors for the first round of expanded third parties, which was implemented by August 2013.
+To date, PG&E has received 100 plus applications with vendors ranging from a student implementing a social gaming app to more experienced companies performing analysis for business customers.
+Based on feedback provided from customers and vendors through GBC Beta, PG&E will be making enhancements to the Customer Data Access project (see below) which is being fully implemented in early 2015.